 Owning and taking medications comes with the responsibility to use the medicine as intended and prevent others from intentionally or unintentionally being exposed to it.
 This includes all types of medications, such as pills, capsules, gels, chewables, liquids, creams, eye or ear drops, nasal sprays, inhalers, vitamins and dietary supplements.

 According to researchers, about three out of every five older adults take their prescriptions improperly.
 Approximately 140,000 older Americans die each year as a result of taking medications improperly.
-Listen closely when your health care professional prescribes a medication for you, and always follow your doctor's directions exactly when taking your medicine.
+Listen closely when your health care professional prescribes a medication for you, and always follow your doctor's directions when taking your medicine.

-Store your medications safely
+Tip sheet: Take your medications safely

 Fact: Most people who misuse prescription drugs get them from family or friends.
 It is your responsibility to protect your medications from theft and misuse by others.
 In addition, some medicines can become less effective or take on unwanted effects if not stored correctly.

-Dispose of your medications safely
+Tip sheet: Store your medications safely

 Keeping medications past their usefulness can be dangerous for a number of reasons.
 Some medications can become more or less potent over time, and can also develop undesired side effects.
 Also, keeping medications in your home that you do not need increases the risk for accidental (or intentional) misuse.
 Medications that you will no longer take or that have passed the expiration date on their label should be disposed of properly and promptly.

 The State of Ohio Board of Pharmacy lists various drug disposal resources, including tools to find a drug disposal site near you.